tmnnrs/os-data-hub-oauth2-api/README.md

 - Leaflet
   - Uses custom headers on Leaflet TileLayer (https://github.com/jaq316/leaflet-header).
-- Mapbox GL JS
+- MapLibre GL JS
-  - Uses the [`transformRequest`](https://docs.mapbox.com/mapbox-gl-js/api/map/#map) option to add a custom header:
+  - Uses the [`transformRequest`](https://maplibre.org/maplibre-gl-js-docs/api/map/) option to add a custom header:
     > A callback run before the Map makes a request for an external URL.
 The callback can be used to modify the url, set headers, or set the credentials property for cross-origin requests.
 Expected to return an object with a `url` property and optionally `headers` and `credentials` properties.
 - OpenLayers
   - Uses the [`tileLoadFunction`](https://openlayers.org/en/latest/apidoc/module-ol_Tile.html#~LoadFunction) with fetch to add the Authorization Header (Bearer Token).